S8Y/M3U8-Stream-Extractor/README.md

 ## Contributing

 Found a site where it doesn't work?
-Awesome!
 Open an issue or submit a pull request.
 The extraction logic lives in `content.js` if you want to add new detection methods.